cele-carrillo/somatic_balance/_posts/2020-03-24-online-somatic-meditation-course.md

 * and since body and mind cannot be separate, you might notice more openness toward the environment and other people, a sense of security and more energy overall.

-The following series have been inspired by my training in Rolfing, Embodied Counselling, Yoga -and some other modalities- as well as on my own explorations of different types of somatic movement practices, such as Hanna Somatics, Feldenkrais, and Rolfing movement.
+The following series have been inspired by my training in Structural Integration, Embodied Counselling, Yoga -and some other modalities- as well as on my own explorations of different types of somatic movement practices, such as Hanna Somatics and Feldenkrais.

 We are meeting **every Monday at 8:10 AM Sydney Time** to explore together for 15 minutes.
 These sessions are free of charge and all you have to do is [contact me](/contact/) expressing your interest, and I'll send you all the info so you